PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/detailed-plan.md

 ### 1. CODEBASE ANALYSIS

 **Frontend:**
-- The student registration form is likely implemented in `src/components/StudentRegistrationForm.jsx`.
+- The student registration form is implemented in `src/components/StudentRegistrationForm.jsx`.
-- The form uses Material Design components, which means we should use a Material Design date picker for the 'date of joining' field.
+- The form uses Material Design components, so a Material Design date picker will be used for the 'date of joining' field.
-- The form submission logic will need to be updated to include the new field.
+- The form submission logic will need to be updated to include the new field and handle validation for future dates.

 **Backend:**
-- The backend is assumed to be a Node.js/Express application.
+- The backend is a Node.js/Express application.
-- The route handling student registration is likely in `src/server/routes/student.js`.
+- The route handling student registration is in `src/server/routes/student.js`.
 - The backend will need to validate the 'date of joining' field, ensuring it is not a future date and is required for new registrations.

 **Database:**